Anthroposophic Social Care

 Of the several small places that were started around the same time or even earlier, which are no longer in existence, there are now few records.
 In Scotland, Garvald Home School was founded in 1944 by some ex-Camphill co-workers.
 Other Garvald places were gradually added and now form the present thriving Garvald Trust.

 Camphill Communities still offer opportunities for people with learning disabilities, mental health problems and other needs, to live, learn and work with others of all abilities in an atmosphere of mutual care and respect.
 The facilities include independent residential and day schools, specialist colleges of further education and adult communities where each individual's abilities and qualities are recognised and nurtured as the foundation for a fulfilling life.
-Association of Camphill Communities consists of four neighbourhoods: English/Welsh, Scottish, Northern Ireland and the Republic of Ireland.
+Association of Camphill Communities consists of four neighborhoods: English/Welsh, Scottish, Northern Ireland and the Republic of Ireland.
 There are also other communities that are not part of the Association of Camphill Communities.
 The full list can be found on the Camphill Families and Friends website.

 Since 1987, Ruskin Mill Trust, RMT, developed its unique method of ''Practical Skills Therapeutic Education in working with children and young people from the age of 6 to 25, as well as adults with complex behaviour and learning difficulties and disabilities, including autistic spectrum conditions, whose needs cannot be met elsewhere.
 Its provision offers both residential and day placements in schools, specialist further education colleges and adult social care centres for male and female students and residents.''